mustbebuilt/js-intro-lab-completed/README.md

-# Completed version of Javasscript lab
+# Completed version of Javascript lab